GMU Visiting Filmmakers Series: Visitor's Day with Nicole Opper

 Visitor’s Day is an observational documentary that follows Juan Carlos throughout the most transformative year of his life, as he finds the strength to return to Mexico City to overcome his sense of abandonment and forgive his father for the past.
 Along the way we watch other boys overcome their own obstacles with the support of the extraordinary staff at Ipoderac.

-See "Now playing: ‘Visitor’s Day’" in Fairfax County Times.
-In this interview, Opper says, "I hope GMU film students take lessons from what resonates for them in the film and think hard about what doesn’t and why,” said Opper.
+In the interview, "Now playing: ‘Visitor’s Day’" in Fairfax County Times, Opper says, "I hope GMU film students take lessons from what resonates for them in the film and think hard about what doesn’t and why,” said Opper.
 “Films, like any form of art, are meant to be interpreted.
 No two viewers will have the same experience and that’s a wonderful thing."

 DOC NYC 2016 Visitor's Day website.

-Our screening will be followed by a Q&A with filmmaker Nicole Opper.
+Our screening will be followed by a Q&A with filmmaker Nico Opper.

 This discussion will be moderated by Professor Lisa BregliaAssociate Professor and Director of the Global Affairs Program and Global Interdisciplinary Programs.